fuzhouch/hashbld/README.md

 ### How many platforms does HashBLD support?

 My plan is to support the platforms below.
-It's a list that still on progress.
+The list is still on progress, and keep updating:

 - [X] Linux desktop
 - [X] ~~Steam runtime (Linux, via Docker image)~~